Archive for the ‘music for restaurant, nightclubs and lounges’ Category

 my search for the history of the sophisticated nightlife in South Africa and in the 50′s and 60′s continues with this post about the Carlton hotel, Johannesburg SA.

-The social and cultural history of a city is reflected in nocturnal entertainment.
+The social and cultural history of a city is reflected in its nocturnal entertainment.
 More than that, nightlife represents the beating heart of a society in progress.

 See also Celebration at Ciro’s and more posts in the category ‘music for restaurants, nightclubs and lounges’